Nonye2K3/chia/Beginners-Guide.md

 Can I use USB 3.0  cable connected to SSD/NVME running the Temp files.
 Answer- On Windows - it has not worked well- the communication speed is not fast enough, sometimes the usb turns off, then the plot is not useable.
 Its possible to run 1 plot, but limiting when trying to process multiple plots.
 Most are installing pcie adapters to SSC/NVME and that solves the issue.
 The mac has very fast communication to do the first plot, - many others are saying that they can do 2 plots but process time increases dramatically.
 Technology is constantly changing so continue to do research and ask in the chat rooms

+Once a hash is used from a plot-- does it need to be deleted.
+Answer-- no-- an example is , a plot has 300,000 hashes that the user created.
+If one is used, there are enough to last an estimated 5 years.

 Everyone is very helpful to answer questions.
 The group does ask for questions to be in the selected chat room.
 Beginner questions in Beginner etc